pgEdge/pgedge-docs/pgedge_stylesheet.md

 At the end of the README:

+Include a ## Support & Resources section that contains:

+* links to help and documentation: "For more information, visit here."
-Include a link to the Issues page for the project:  "To report an issue with the software, visit:"
+* a link to the Issues page for the project:  "To report an issue with the software, visit: followed by helpful links"

-If applicable, include a section/link for Developers/Project contributers that links to developer documentation if available (and if developer documentation is not available, link to the GH site): "We welcome your project contributions; for more information, see docs/developers.md."
+If applicable, include a ## Contributing section for Developers/Project contributers that links to developer documentation or the GitHub site: "We welcome your project contributions; for more information, see docs/developers.md."

 Include a link to the online documentation at:  For more information, visit [docs.pgedge.com](docs.pgedge.com)

-At the end of each README file, include a license section:
+At the end of each README file, include a ## License section that contains:

-## License

 This project is licensed under the [PostgreSQL License](LICENSE.md).